Using Bare Metal service as a standalone service¶

 This functionality is largely intended for network booting, however some

-other boot interface, such as the redfish-virtual-media
+other boot interface, such as the redfish-virtual-media support enabling

 the same basic functionality through the existing interfaces.